ArifKuru/AI-DB-Designer/README.md

 ## Overview

-AI Database Architect is a web-based application that automatically generates relational database schemas from user-defined business rules.
+AI Database Architect is a web-based application that automatically generates relational database schemas from user-defined business rules.For DB-First Projects

 ## The Challenge